Recycling after Christmas

-- if you live in a flat or apartment, please speak to your caretaker or building manager.
+If you live in a flat or apartment, please speak to your caretaker or building manager.
 If this is not possible, please send an email to: Christmas.Tree.Manchester@biffa.co.uk with your name and address, a description of the location where you'll leave the tree and when you'll be putting it there.
-Please do not place the tree behind any locked doors or gates
+We will collect it during January.
+Please do not place the tree behind any locked doors or gates.

 Cardboard (including boxes)

 Cardboard and paper should be put in your blue recycling bin.
-Make sure to flatten boxes and large bits of cardboard to fit as much in your bins as possible.
+Please ensure you crush down boxes and large bits of cardboard to fit as much in your bins as possible.

 Wrapping paper and greeting cards

 You can recycle most greetings cards and wrapping paper in your blue paper and card bin.
-You can also recycle them at your local Recycling Centre.
+You can also recycle them at your local tip / recycling centre.

 - You can only recycle greetings cards and wrapping paper if they’re entirely made out of paper.
 To find out if the wrapping is made of paper, try to scrunch it into a ball.
 If it stays scrunched, it can be recycled